What Should I Expect From My Divorce Attorney?

 Learn what separates bad or average divorce attorneys from the great ones

-What to expect from your divorce attorney is a difficult topic.
-That is because what you should expect from your divorce attorney depends on whether you hired a good one or not.
+What you should expect depends on whether you hired a good attorney or not.
 It also depends on whether your own expectations are reasonable.

 Attorneys are professional service providers.
 Just like doctors, accountants, contractors and other professionals, the quality of service can significantly vary from one attorney to another.